Amanita muscaria: Other reports and theories

+Mycophilosopher Martijn Benders has proposed a novel evolutionary theory involving Amanita muscaria.
+In his book Amanita Muscaria – the Book of the Empress, Benders argues that a precursor of ibotenic acid, a compound found in the mushroom, was present in ancient seaweed and played a significant role in the evolution of life.
+According to this hypothesis, the compound influenced the twitching movements of early aquatic organisms, leading to the development of behaviors such as jumping onto land—a crucial step in the evolution of terrestrial species.

+The flying reindeer of Santa Claus, who is called Joulupukki in Finland, could symbolise the use of A. muscaria by Sámi shamans.
+However, Sámi scholars and the Sámi peoples themselves refute any connection between Santa Claus and Sámi history or culture."The story of Santa emerging from a Sámi shamanic tradition has a critical number of flaws," asserts Tim Frandy, assistant professor of Nordic Studies at the University of British Columbia and a member of the Sámi descendent community in North America.
+"The theory has been widely criticized by Sámi people as a stereotypical and problematic romanticized misreading of actual Sámi culture."

 Vikings

 The notion that Vikings used A. muscaria to produce their berserker rages was first suggested by the Swedish professor Samuel Ödmann in 1784. Ödmann based his theories on reports about the use of fly agaric among Siberian shamans.
 The notion has become widespread since the 19th century, but no contemporary sources mention this use or anything similar in their description of berserkers.
 Muscimol is generally a mild relaxant, but it can create a range of different reactions within a group of people.
 It is possible that it could make a person angry, or cause them to be "very jolly or sad, jump about, dance, sing or give way to great fright".
 Comparative analysis of symptoms have, however, since shown Hyoscyamus niger to be a better fit to the state that characterises the berserker rage.